+The programme is currently closed.
 The Innovator visa route is aimed at experienced entrepreneurs seeking to set up or run a business in the UK.
 Under this route, applicants are required to demonstrate an innovative, viable and scalable business idea which is supported by an endorsing body.
 With some exceptions, applicants should have access to at least £50,000 to invest in their business.
 The initial visa granted is for 3 years, and can be extended for a further 3 years.
-Migrants would be eligible for permanent residence, Indefinite Leave to Remain in 5 years, and for citizenship after 6 years after initial entry to the United Kingdom.
+Migrants would be eligible for permanent residence, Indefinite Leave to Remain, in 3 years, and for citizenship after 6 years after initial entry to the United Kingdom.

 On 29th March 2019, the Innovator visa opened as a replacement for the Tier 1 Entrepreneur visa category.
 This new category aims to encourage the development of and investments in viable, innovative and scalable businesses in the United Kingdom in order to drive economic growth.